Cognoscan/condense_db/schema.md

 following optional fields:

 - `const`: an array the described field must be set to.
-- `in`: an array of arrays the described field must be among.
+- `in`: an array of arrays the described field must be among. :warning: Unlike other `in` fields, this must be an array of arrays, not a single array.
-- `nin`: an array of arrays the described field must not be among.
+- `nin`: an array of arrays the described field must not be among. :warning:
+	Unlike other `nin` fields, this must be an array of arrays, not a single array.
 - `min_len`: a non-negative integer specifying the minimum number of values allowed in the array.
 - `max_len`: a non-negative integer specifying the maximum number of values